-- Avoid swimming, baths or soaking the wound until sutures are removed or Dermabond has fallen off.
-(Reason: Water in the wound can interfere with healing).
+- Avoid swimming, baths or soaking the wound until sutures are removed.
+Avoid getting Dermabond skin glue wet until it has fallen off.
+Reason: Water in the wound can interfere with healing.

-- Apply antibiotic ointment (such as Polysporin) 3 times a day (no prescription needed).
-Reason: to prevent infection and a thick scab.
-(Caution: don't apply any ointments or creams to Dermabond skin glue)
+- Use an antibiotic ointment 3 times a day.
+An example is Polysporin.
+No prescription is needed.
+Reason: To prevent infection and a thick scab.
+(Caution: Don't apply any ointments or creams to Dermabond skin glue.)

-- Cleanse with warm water once daily or if becomes soiled.
+- Cleanse surface with warm water once daily or if becomes dirty.

-- Change wound dressing when wet or soiled.
+- Change wound dressing when wet or dirty.

-- Dressing no longer needed when edge of wound closed (usually 48 hours).
-EXCEPTION: dressing needed to prevent sutures from catching on clothing.
+- A dressing is no longer needed when edge of wound closed.
+This takes about 48 hours.
+Exception: Dressing is needed to prevent sutures from catching on clothing.

 - Removal Date: Guidelines for when particular sutures (stitches) should be removed:

 Face 4-5 days Neck 7 days Arms and back of hands 7 days Scalp 7-10 days Chest, abdomen or back 7- 10 days Legs and top of feet 10 days Palms, soles, fingers or toes 12-14 days Overlying a joint 12-14 days

 - Don't miss your appointment for removing sutures.

 - Leaving sutures in too long can leave skin marks.
 Sometimes, it can cause scarring.